Overview

 A GPS (which later palm devices included)

-The only additional requirement we had to focus on was to center it around answering HCP-related
+The final requirement was to center the app around answering HCP-related questions, as all projects

-questions as all projects require a level of complexity to tailor it to its unique problem solving.
+require a level of complexity to tailor the solution to its unique problem.

 Migration Process

-Due to representatives already using an existing tool, the workshop members worked together to create the
+Due to representatives already using an existing tool, the workshop members worked together to create a plan

-beginnings of a plan to slowly migrate more reps with each passing year.
+to slowly migrate more reps to the new tool with each passing year.

 User Flow